Celebrated (part sixteen)

 He laughed again, dabbing barbecue sauce, made her no obvious, canned rejoinder, but: “You said a Titanic book?”

 “One of the crew, one of the stewards, that was my thing… One of his gents.
-The ship is going down and he gives the steward a coat of his own, says keep it if you get a place, and best of luck to you.
+The ship is going down and he gives the steward a coat of his, says keep it and best of luck to you.
 In the chaos, you know, some of the male passengers and crew were able to jump into boats they were lowering half-filled, because of their women and children first rule.
 So, for fiction’s sake, Hector gets in, shoves his hands in the pockets, finds some papers.
 The upshot, he has a chance to change his identity, never go home to his wife and kids.
 Leave off all his debts.
 You’re going to tell me it’s contrived.”

 “No. Everything’s contrived.”